Stephen Akinmurele: Death

-A suicide note was found in his pocket after his death, with Akinmurele having written “I know it's not right always thinking like this but it's always on my mind.
-I can't help the way I feel, what I did was wrong - I know that and I feel for them - but it doesn't mean I won't do it again.
+A suicide note was found in his pocket after his death, with Akinmurele having written: "I know it's not right always thinking like this but it's always on my mind.
+I can't help the way I feel, what I did was wrong — I know that and I feel for them — but it doesn't mean I won't do it again.
 I'll keep on having this feeling I'm going mad because I can't take any more of this and that's why I'm saying goodbye."
-He had also written to this mother that "I couldn’t take anymore [sic] of the feeling like how I do now, always wanting to kill".
+He had also written to this mother: "I couldn’t take anymore [sic] of the feeling like how I do now, always wanting to kill".